oven wave logo

 9. Clogged Air Vents

 The air vents in an oven allow heat and moisture to escape, ensuring that your food cooks evenly.
 If the air vents become clogged with food debris or grease, the oven won’t be able to circulate air properly, causing the oven is not working correctly.
-If you notice that your food isn’t cooking evenly, or if the oven is not working properly, it’s possible that the air vents are clogged.
+If you notice that your food isn’t cooking evenly or if the oven is not working properly, it’s possible that the air vents are clogged.
 In this case, you’ll need to clean the air vents thoroughly.

 Here are some points on how to fix the issue of clogged air vents in an oven: